tej-a192/chatbot-Team-2/README.md

     *   Knowledge Check
     *   Custom Prompt (Editable)
 *   **Subject Focus for Chat**: Users can select an admin-uploaded document (as a "Subject") to focus the RAG chat context.
+*   **Agentic Frameworks**:
+    *   **Web Search Agent**:
+        We implemented a web search agentic framework that empowers the chatbot to fetch real-time information from the internet using **DuckDuckGo**.
+The agent dynamically decides how to respond based on the user's query:
+        * If the question is factual or answerable by the LLMs (Gemini or Ollama), it directly fetches a response using the model.
+        * If the question requires up-to-date or external information, the query is routed through a web search agent that retrieves relevant content from DuckDuckGo and integrates it into the final answer.

 *   **Others**:
     *   Speech-to-Text for user input.
     *   Text-to-Speech for AI messages.